Ponche Navideño is a sweet, warm drink that’s served during the month of December in Mexican households everywhere.

 If you are using star anise, tamarind, or cloves, also remove them from the pot.

-- Wash and chop the tejocotes, apples, and cana.
+- Wash and chop the tejocotes, red apples, and cana (or sugar cane sticks).

 - If you can’t find tejocotes or cana, simply omit and add more of the other fruits.

-Tejocotes (also known as Hawthorn apples or manzanitas) is a very traditional ingredient in ponche.
-Mexican grocery stores and Latin markets will carry them around the Holiday season.
-However, they can be difficult to find.
+Tejocotes (also known as Hawthorn apples, crabapples, or manzanitas) is a very traditional ingredient in ponche navideño.
+Mexican grocery stores and Latin markets will carry them around the Christmas holidays.
+However, this Mexican fruit can be difficult to find in the United States.

 - Add the tejocotes, apples, and caña to the pot.